dpc/rdedup/README.md

 Every time `rdedup` saves a new chunk file, it's data is encrypted using public key so it can only be decrypted using the corresponding secret key.
-This way new data can always be added, with full deduplication, while only restring data requires providing the passphrase to unlock the private key.
+This way new data can always be added, with full deduplication, while only restoring data requires providing the passphrase to unlock the private key.

 Nice little detail: `rdedup` supports removing old *names* and no longer needed chunks (garbage collection) without passphrase.
-Only the data chunks are encrypted, making operations like garbage collection save even on untrusted machines.
+Only the data chunks are encrypted, making operations like garbage collection safe even on untrusted machines.

 ### Technical Details